Gaurav Kukade

 We can write a simple for loop for the LinkedList and access the elements of the LinkedList using the get(int index) method.

-Please refer the following Java example to iterate over LinkedList using the basic for loop.
+Please refer to the following Java example to iterate over LinkedList using the basic for loop.

 1